24 Sep 2018

 Deploying a pre-built nginx Docker

 One of my favorite features of Docker is the ability to deploy a pre-built container in the same way you would deploy a package with yum or apt-get.
 To explain this better let’s deploy a pre-built container running the Nginx web server.
 We can do this by executing the docker command again.
 However, this time with the run option.
 The run function of the docker command tells Docker to find a specified Docker image and start a container running that image.
 By default, Docker containers run in the foreground.
-In order to launch this Docker container in the background, I included the –d (detach) flag.
-Step 1 – Trying to run a docker

 docker run -d httpd -name test